MichaelPhamNgo/Review-Javascript/README.md

 <div class="image show"></div>
 ```

-#### element.innerText
+#### node.innerText
-> Sets or returns the text content of the specified node, and all its descendants
+> Sets or gets the text content of the specified node, and all its descendants

 ***SYNTAX***
 ```javascript